calofonseca/flexigyData/README.md

 4. 40% of the REC buildings have self-production;
 5. 60% of the REC buildings have self-production.

-# ------------
 # Dataset
-# ------------

 The dataset files are organized as follows:

-OMIE prices
+1. OMIE prices
 	Files with the prices on a 15-minute basis of a day

-Test Case Scenario # //Folders have the corresponding test case scenario data
+2. Test Case Scenario # //Folders have the corresponding test case scenario data
-	InputCsv
-	OriginalXslx

 Each file (different formats) contains all the information during a day for the respective house and is structured:

-		Line 1 -> UserID, Buyer Profile, Supplier Profile Line 2 - X -> This section initiates in --Devices-- and specifies the devices characteristcs for that buiding.
+Line 1 -> UserID, Buyer Profile, Supplier Profile

+Line 2 - X -> This section initiates in --Devices-- and specifies the devices characteristcs for that buiding.
 All lines are structured like: DeviceID, Name, Type.
-			Lines with Thermal Elastic Devices (HVAC and Thermalacuumulators) must specify more characteristics Line X - Y -> The rest of the file contains the energy values for each device as well as the information related to the FO that it relates to
-			The format is:
+Lines with Thermal Elastic Devices (HVAC and Thermalacuumulators) must specify more characteristics

+Line X - Y -> The rest of the file contains the energy values for each device as well as the information related to the FO that it relates to.
+The format is: DeviceID, FOID, ES, LS, FOType, FOName, Time,Unix, Energy

-				DeviceID, FOID, ES, LS, FOType, FOName, Time,Unix, Energy Line Y - End -> The usual consumption of elastic devices can appear just for comparison and results purposes
+Line Y - End -> The usual consumption of elastic devices can appear just for comparison and results purposes